 Innovation and Transformation Consulting

-Innovation Strategist & Senior Director (Interim, Advisory, Fractional)
+Director, Innovation Strategy (Interim, Advisory, Fractional)

-Innovation, Corporate & AI Strategy
+Corporate Innovation & AI Strategy

-A decade spent driving innovation best practice across hundreds of global enterprise accounts has given me a unique perspective on what works, what doesn’t, and how to blend the best approaches to fit each organisation’s culture and goals.
-The most successful companies I’ve worked with are those that don’t just adopt best practice — they adapt it.
-They balance structure with flexibility, encouraging and enjoying the creativity that can flourish within a disciplined framework.
+A decade driving best practice across hundreds of global enterprise accounts has given me a unique perspective on what works, what doesn’t, and how to blend the best approaches to fit each organisation’s culture and goals.
+The most successful companies I’ve worked with are those that adapt it to their needs and move fast, so that they can focus on selection, speed & continuous improvement.
+I will share insights on what I’ve seen leading organisations do exceptionally well, and how others can achieve similar results.

 Delivery & Speed to Market